 When I quickly reviewed our photos after the trip I was initially puzzled by the one below.
 And then I noticed the two rock screws permanently embedded in Mazinaw and I remembered that the Alpine Club of Canada (the Toronto chapter to which I used to belong), has a hut around the corner in German Bay and its members often do climbs on Mazinaw Rock.
 The first recorded climb was in 1956.
 Now I am curious about where the various routes are located and what impact they have had on the pictographs!

 I took a photo of the rock face below because of what seemed to us like intentional scouring of the ochre.
 You can see the two lighter-coloured areas.
 Given that it makes no sense at all, there must be a better explanation!
 Perhaps it is the result of shoes slipping on the rock as climbers try to get traction at the start of their climb?

 It is a human trait to find meaning everywhere – even where it usually isn’t!
-We’re able to turn random events into parts of a connecting narrative.
+We’re able to turn random events into parts of an engaging narrative!
 Looking at the rock face above had me thinking about another one 1500 miles away on the Musclow River in Northwestern Ontario.
 Dewdney did a sketch of a moose there that bears some similarity to the one on this Mazinaw rock face.

 As we headed south to the next major face, the one with “Rabbit man”, we passed this rock face which Dewdney had stopped to sketch and which he labelled Face VII.
 Three human-like figures and some vertical slashes above them is what the sketch and the image below show.

 Next up was the other – along with Face II – striking rock face.
 It features a figure that Dewdney labels “Rabbit-Man”.
 Everything is up in the air he tries to make sense of what he is looking at.
 Of the pictograph on the south side of the face, he asks –